LEADING UK BROKER FOR

 Knowing what steps need to be taken can often seem daunting, but Tiger Financial is here every step of the way!

-What is Required to Obtain a Bridging Loan?
+What is Required to Obtain a LONDON Bridging Loan?

 - Credit score rating: a good credit score gives you better leverage when applying for bridging finance.

 - Proof of identity and residency

 - Valuation report: it confirms the value of your property alongside ownership details, location, defects etc.

 - Exit strategy: how do you intend to pay the loan?

 - A portfolio that shows your experience in dealing with property might be needed.
 Borrowers without prior experience receive more scrutiny during the evaluation process.